Lewis Milestone: Edge of Darkness (1943)

-Seventeen years after directing The Caveman (1926) for Warner Brothers, Milestone returned to Warner in a one-film contract.
+Seventeen years after directing The Caveman for Warner Brothers, Milestone returned to Warner for a one-film contract.
 Edge of Darkness is the first of three successful films he made in collaboration with screenwriter Robert Rossen.
 The film stars Errol Flynn and Ann Sheridan as Norwegian freedom fighters, and Helmut Dantine as a sociopathic Nazi commandant; it signals a change in Milestone's professional and personal attitude toward his war films.
 Milestone said:

 Edge of Darkness has done away with disillusionment.
 We know the enemy we are fighting and we are facing the stern realities of the present war.
 The moral of Edge of Darkness is "United we stand, divided we fall."
 That is the great lesson of our time and the keystone for victory for the democratic cause.

 Edge of Darkness, a melodramatic film fantasy, is set in a remote Norwegian village whose inhabitants are brutalized by Nazi occupiers, inspiring resistance among the townspeople, who rebel and eliminate the Nazi occupiers.
 Milestone employs an "anti-suspense" device that shows the carnage suffered by the inhabitants then reveals the story in flashback.
 Milestone's "thematic oversimplification" reflected Hollywood's penchant for melodramatic propaganda.